josephmaloba/Database_Web-Project/README.md

 Banking System Database Project

-Welcome to our Banking System Database Project!
-This comprehensive application aims to provide a secure and user-friendly platform for managing banking operations, including customer accounts, transactions, and card services.
+Welcome to my Banking System Database Project!
+This repository showcases the work I completed during a collaborative project focused on developing a robust and secure banking system application.
+The project demonstrates practical applications of database design, SQL querying, and web development concepts.

 Project Overview
-Our team has developed a robust banking database system that allows customers to access their personal banking data while ensuring the safety of their credentials through advanced security measures.
-The project encompasses various aspects of modern banking, from account management to transaction processing and card handling.
+Our team developed a comprehensive banking database system that allows customers to access their personal banking data while ensuring the security of their credentials.
+The project encompasses various aspects of modern banking, including:
+    Customer account management
+    Transaction processing
+    Card services (Credit and Debit)
+    Security implementations

 - Key Features:
-    Customer management, Account handling (Checking and Savings) Transaction processing, Card management (Credit and Debit) Security implementations (Password hashing, Input validation)
+    Normalized database design
+    Complex SQL queries for data extraction and analysis Security measures including password hashing and input validation HTML/CSS frontend for user interaction

 - Technologies Used :
     HTML and CSS for frontend design